Pfizer and BioNTech say their COVID-19 vaccine is over 90% effective | Health

 If authorized, the number of doses will initially be limited and many questions remain, including how long the vaccine will provide protection.
 However, the news provides hope that other COVID-19 vaccines in development may also prove effective.
 "Today is a great day for science and humanity," Albert Bourla, Pfizer's chairman and chief executive, said.

+"The efficacy data are really impressive.
+This is better than most of us anticipated," said William Schaffner, infectious diseases expert at Vanderbilt University School of Medicine, Nashville, Tennessee.
+"The study isn't completed yet, but nonetheless the data look very solid."
+The prospect of a vaccine electrified world markets with S&P 500 futures hitting a record high and tourism and travel shares surging.
+Stocks in European airlines such as ICAG, Lufthansa and AirFrance KLM jumped a third.
+Pfizer shares were indicated 12.5% higher in pre-market trading in New York, while BioNTech's U.S. stock leapt 21%.
+"Light at the end of the tunnel.
+Let's just hope the vaccine deniers won't get in the way, but 2021 just got a lot brighter," said Neil Wilson, chief market analyst at Markets.com

-The MSCI index of world stock markets hit a record high following the announcement.
-Pfizer shares were indicated 6% higher in New York, while BioNTech's U.S. stock leapt 18%.
-Shares of other COVID-19 vaccine developers that are in the final stage of testing also reacted with AstraZeneca rising 0.5% in London while Johnson & Johnson gained 2.6% in pre-market trading and Moderna down 1.8% ahead of the U.S. bell.
+Shares of other COVID-19 vaccine developers in the final stage of testing also rose with Johnson & Johnson up 3.3% in pre-market trading and Moderna 4.1% stronger.
+Britain's AstraZeneca, however, was down 2.1% after earlier rising 0.5% on the news.
+'NEAR ECSTATIC'

 Pfizer and BioNTech have a $1.95 billion contract with the U.S. government to deliver 100 million vaccine doses beginning this year.
 They have also reached supply agreements with the European Union, the United Kingdom, Canada and Japan.
 To save time, the companies began manufacturing the vaccine before they knew whether it would be effective.
 They now expect to produce up to 50 million doses, or enough to protect 25 million people this year.